CNES/DOI-server/server/src/site/markdown/architecture.md

 > > Critical

 > #### Preconditions
-> > The user is on the doiCreation.html page
+> > The user is on the doi creation page

 > #### Basic Course
 > > - The user selects a project for which he wants to create a DOI